French ship Droits de l'Homme (1794)

-She was part of the fleet that sailed in December 1796 on the disastrous Expédition d'Irlande.
-After unsuccessful attempts to land troops on Ireland, the Droits de l'Homme headed back to her home port of Brest with the soldiers still on board.
-Two British frigates were waiting to intercept stragglers from the fleet, and engaged Droits de l'Homme in the Action of 13 January 1797.
+She was part of the fleet that sailed in December 1796 on the disastrous French expedition to Ireland.
+After unsuccessful attempts to land troops in Bantry Bay, Droits de l'Homme headed back to her home port of Brest, France.
+Two British frigates were waiting to intercept stragglers from the fleet, and engaged Droits de l'Homme in the action of 13 January 1797.
 Heavily damaged by the British ships and unable to manoeuvre in rough seas, the ship struck a sandbar and was wrecked.
 Hundreds of people died in the disaster.

 Construction and naming

 The ship was built at Port-Liberté (now Lorient) and launched on 10 Prairial de l'An II (29 May 1794).
 Her name, awarded on 29 November 1793, refers to the 1789 Declaration of the Rights of Man and of the Citizen, one of the founding documents of the French Revolution.